Featured in...

 My advice?
 Check all the above before paying, but don’t ignore the fine!

-What’s the Link Parking code of practice?
+What’s their code of practice?

 Link Parking is an IPC member; therefore, the operator should follow a code of practice.
 In short, they should manage a car park and issue parking tickets in line with the guidelines.